allure-framework/allure-csharp/Allure.Xunit/README.md

 ## Notes

 ### Allure.Xunit.StepExtensions deprecation

 There is no more need to use separate Allure.XUnit.StepExtensions package.
 You should uninstall it and use attributes from [Allure.Xunit.Attributes.Steps namespace](Attributes/Steps) directly.

 ### Namespace change

 Previously, the package used a mix of `Allure.Xunit` and `Allure.XUnit` namespaces.
 Starting from 2.12.0, you should only use `Allure.Xunit`.
-Some parts of the public API are still accessible through the old namespace, but that access is deprecated now and will be removed in the future.
+The API is still accessible through the old namespace, but that access is deprecated now and will be removed in the future.

 ## Known issues and limitations

 ### Rosetta is required for users on Mac with Apple silicon

 If you're developing on a Mac machine with Apple silicon, make sure you have Rosetta installed.
 Follow this article for the instructions: https://support.apple.com/en-us/HT211861